 This workshop aims to describe 10 strategies by which authors, translators and editors can improve intra- and inter-sentence flow and thus make texts more readable.

-Developer and facilitator: John Bates
+Facilitator: John Bates

-To identify 10 salient features of clear, flowing text so that authors, translators and editors can objectively determine whether their texts will be readily understood by their intended audience.
+Purpose: To identify 10 salient features of clear, flowing text so that authors, translators and editors can objectively determine whether their texts will be readily understood by their intended audience.

 Description: The workshop will describe 10 features of flowing text, illustrate each feature with sentence-level examples or short paragraphs, and give authors, translators and editors clear advice on the strategies they need at the composition and revision stages for their prose to be clear and effective.
 Participants will be given the opportunity to revise short texts produced by both native and non-native English speakers.
 Most of the examples are taken from scientific research articles but the principles are broadly applicable to many institutional and business texts.

 Structure: Each feature of flowing text will first be described.
 Participants will then be given short samples to revise or discuss individually or in groups.

+Who should attend?
 The workshop will be useful to all those who have to compose or revise texts, but who lack objective principles for improving their own drafts or other writers’ poorly written texts.

 Outcome skills: Following the workshop, the participants will be able to recognize the features of flowing texts and identify obstacles to readability.
 They will be able to base their composition and revision work on sound, objective principles so the texts they produce will be readily understood by their intended audience.

 Pre-meeting information: For classic advice on clear writing, one of the obvious places to look – if you have not already done so – is William Strunk’s work The Elements of Style.
 Although published for the first time almost 100 years ago, much of what it has to say is still valid today.

 Hopefully (despite the feelings of many, it is quite correct to use “hopefully” at the beginning of a sentence) this workshop will be one step in this direction: going beyond the platitudes and writing clearly.

 About the facilitator: John Bates is Head of the Language Service of the Rovira i Virgili University in Tarragona.